pagkly/Zed/Investopedia4/What Is the Net Exports Formula.md

 Pakistan showed imports totaling 19.4% of GDP in 2018.
 Since its exports were only 8.5% of GDP, the nation's net exports were -10.9% as a percentage of GDP.
 Pakistan had a trade imbalance.

 For 2017, the latest year available, the U.S. had net exports totaling 12.1% of GDP while it had net imports of 15% of GDP.
-So, yes, the U.S. had a trade deficit of 2.9%.
+So, yes, the U.S. had a [[Trade Deficit|trade deficit]] of 2.9%.